 The first two options are using Virgin Atlantic points to fly on either Air France (AF) or Delta (DL) from New York (JFK) to Paris (CDG).
 The third option is using Air Canada Aeroplan miles to fly on United from Newark to Paris (the exact same flight as the Asiana option above).

-Moving on, once you select the option you want to book, Award Hacker offers step-by-step suggestions of how to proceed.
+Moving on, once you select the option you want, Award Hacker offers step-by-step suggestions of how to proceed.
 You just have to click the blue arrow on the far right.
 In this example, we clicked the arrow for the Air Canada Aeroplan option from the screenshot above.

 In step 2, Award Hacker shows the transfer ratios from each points currency that can be transferred to Aeroplan.
 Make sure to click the blue “i” next to the currency or currencies you plan to use to read important information.
-For example, for Chase URs, Award Hacker reminds us that “You need to have Chase Sapphire Preferred (CSP), Chase Sapphire Reserve (CSR), or Chase Ink Preferred (CIP) to transfer Ultimate Rewards points to airline miles.”
+For example, for Chase URs, Award Hacker reminds us that “You need to have Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Preferred to transfer Ultimate Rewards points to airline miles.”

 In step 3, Award Hacker shows which airline loyalty program you have to use to actually make the booking.
 In this example, we are redeeming Air Canada Aeroplan miles to book the flight.
-Award Hacker tells us we can either book online through Aeroplan's website or by dialing the caller center.
+The website tells us we can either book online through Aeroplan's website or by dialing the caller center.